Boulder Junction snowmobile trail adventures

 December 1, 2020

-Gas up your sled and get ready to explore more!
+Gas up your sled and get ready to explore more of northern Wisconsin!
 Boulder Junction is surrounded by some of the best snowmobile trails in the Northwoods.
 Trails will take you right from your lodging, so you can start your adventure as soon as your machine is warmed up.
 Once you get into the forest, you’ll have endless options for exploration.
 Here are three rides that won’t disappoint.

 Option 1: Eagle River loop